phlexus/phalcon-router/README.md

-# phalcon-router
+# Phlexus Phalcon Router

-Multi format wrapper for Phalcon Router
+Multi format wrapper for Phalcon Router.

+Main purpose: make possible to manipulate routes in different formats and environments.

-For example: array to object
+For example: array to object...

+TODO: //